Let's Go All the Way (song): Other versions

 The song was covered in 1999 by supergroup the Wondergirls in a more rock style, and in 2013, it was re-recorded with actor and singer-songerwriter Ashley Hamilton and British singer Robbie Williams for the soundtrack of Iron Man 3: Heroes Fall.

 In 2003, Sugababes sampled the music from this song for "Whatever Makes You Happy" on their third album Three.

 In 2004, English-Irish boy-band Phixx recorded a version of the song on their album Electrophonic Revolution.

 Liverpool singer-songwriter Ian McNabb (formerly of the Icicle Works) covered the song on his 2015 album Krugerrands.

-In popular culture

-The song is featured in the 2014 re-release of Grand Theft Auto V on the in-game Non-Stop-Pop radio station as well as one of the game's trailers.